Stomach cancer can cause problems with eating. It’s important to eat and drink enough calories and protein to maintain your weight and strength.

 Dumping syndrome that happens some time after you have eaten is due to a sudden rise in your blood sugar.
 Food passes into your small bowel and the bowel absorbs sugar.
 The body produces a sudden rush of the hormone, insulin.
 Insulin makes your blood sugar drop and you can feel very faint.

-- reducing the amount of sugary foods you eat
+- Reduce the amount of sugary foods you eat.

-- increasing the fat content of your food to replace the calories from sugary foods
+- Increase the fat content of your food to replace the calories from sugary foods.

-- eating smaller meals more regularly (if possible)
+- Eat smaller meals more regularly (if possible).

-Talk to your dietitian if you are having problems with dumping syndrome.
+Talk to your dietitian or specialist doctor if you are having problems which might be dumping syndrome.
+They can help diagnose whether or not you have dumping syndrome and give you advice.

 - movement of your food through the bowel